>> Click on a question to read its answer or expand all answers or collapse all answers.

-A lot of people say nuclear power is better for the
+A lot of people say that, compared to coal power, nuclear energy is better for the environment.
+Is that true?

-Nuclear power could at best make only a negligible contribution to emission reductions: even if the entire global fleet of reactors was quadrupled, a completely far-fetched scenario, this would lead to at most a 6% reduction in global CO2 emissions, which would come too late due to long construction times, well beyond the deadline that climate scientists have set for avoiding catastrophic climate change.
+Nuclear power could only make a negligible contribution to emission reductions at best.
+Even if the entire global fleet of reactors was quadrupled, this would lead to 6% reduction in global CO2 emissions at most: far short of what we need to stop climate change.